 Push: Mastering Distraction (Part 1)

-I don't know if I'm truly addicited, but the benefits of my smartphone no longer outweigh its costs and I’m reevaluating my always-on relationship with the internet.
+I don't know if I'm truly addicted, but the benefits of my smartphone no longer outweigh its costs and I’m reevaluating my always-on relationship with the internet.

 Smartphone addiction doesn’t only look like someone hunched over a tiny screen for most of their waking hours, it also looks like distraction, fragmented attention, and options of least resistance.
 Granted, all this existed before smartphones but since I’ve begun questioning my habits I’ve become convinced that smartphones fundamentally alter the equation.
 I’m not just distracted; I’m less present and struggle to give people and tasks the attention they deserve and require—I’ve changed.